coq/coq/doc/sphinx/proof-engine/tactics.rst

    :token:`ident`.

 .. tacn:: enough ( @ident : @term ) {? by @ltac_expr3 }
+          enough @one_term {? @as_ipat } {? by @ltac_expr3 }
+   :name: enough; _

+   .. todo PR: the following doesn't say much, at least to me
+      "to the goal the tactic :tacn:`enough` is applied to" - obvious/redundant "inserted after the initial goal rather than before it" - say what

-   This adds a new hypothesis of name :token:`ident` asserting :token:`type` to the goal the tactic :tacn:`enough` is applied to.
+   Adds a new hypothesis named :token:`ident` asserting :token:`type` to the goal the tactic :tacn:`enough` is applied to.
 A new subgoal stating :token:`type` is inserted after the initial goal rather than before it as :tacn:`assert` would do.